RineST21/IoT-PiSec-Test/README.md

 #### Using PuTTY (Windows)
 1. Download and install PuTTY from: https://www.putty.org/
 2. Open PuTTY
-3. Enter your Raspberry Pi's IP address in the "Host Name" field
+3. Enter your Raspberry Pi IP address in the "Host Name" field
 4. Keep the port as 22
 5. Click "Open"
 6. Enter your Raspberry Pi username (default: pi) and password when prompted